A Clockwork Orange (film): Legacy and influence

 In the British Film Institute's 2012 Sight & Sound polls of the world's greatest films, A Clockwork Orange was ranked 75th in the directors' poll and 235th in the critics' poll.
 In 2010, Time magazine placed it 9th on their list of the Top 10 Ridiculously Violent Movies.
 In 2008, Empire ranked it 37th on their list of "The 500 Greatest Movies of All Time", and in 2013, Empire ranked it 11th on their list of "The 100 Best British Films Ever".
 In 2010, The Guardian ranked the film 6th in its list of 25 greatest arthouse films.
 The Spanish director Luis Buñuel praised the film highly.
 He once said: "A Clockwork Orange is my current favourite.
 I was predisposed against the film.
 After seeing it, I realised it is only a movie about what the modern world really means".
+In 2024, Far Out Magazine named Alex one of the "10 most accurate movie psychopaths according to the FBI".

-A Clockwork Orange was added to the National Film Registry in 2020 as a work considered to be "culturally, historically or aesthetically" significant.
+A Clockwork Orange was added to the United States' National Film Registry in 2020 as a work considered to be "culturally, historically or aesthetically" significant.